strongloop-forks/strong-fork-statsd/docs/metric_types.md

 average (mean), standard deviation, sum, lower and upper bounds for the flush interval.
 The percentile threshold can be tweaked with `config.percentThreshold`.

+  XXX Also, count and `count_ps` (per second), of timers received.
+If there is a sample rate, the count is magnified by 1/rate to account for missing values.
+  Sample rate is unused (and not useable) for any other purpose, for timers.

 The percentile threshold can be a single value, or a list of values, and will generate the following list of stats for each threshold: